Table of Contents

 NJ tax law also allows winners to deduct gambling losses but again, a tax professional is highly recommended.
 There are many quirks to NJ gaming law that can significantly impact what you owe and what types of records you need to keep.

-Problem Gambling Resources in New Jersey
+NJ Problem Gambling Resources

 New Jersey offers resources for those who suspect they may have a gambling problem.
 Whether it’s you or a love one you’re worried about, there are people ready to help right now.
 The following resources are specific to New Jersey, but you can also see the bottom of our homepage for links to nationwide resources such as Gamblers Anonymous.